 Backlinking in Amplenote provides a convenient way to connect your notes (and thus, ideas) together into a network of knowledge.
 It's the perfect tool for those who want to collect thoughts, ideas, and research around a particular area of interest.

-Our help page on using double brackets for note creation is a great starting point on the most common way Amplenote users accomplish this.
+When it comes to quickly linking to another note, our help page on using double brackets for note creation is a great starting point on the most common way Amplenote users accomplish this.
 In addition to the convenient double bracket syntax, you can also type a note name into the standard Rich Footnotes URL field:

 Creating a link into a note through the Rich Footnotes popup

 linkWhat will get shown in the Backlinks tab?